hjanetzek/flyweight/Readme.rst

 `flyweight pattern <http://en.wikipedia.org/wiki/Flyweight_pattern>`_.
 It is a header only library.

-Information on installing and using MNMLSTC Flyweight can be found in its documentation.
+Information on installing and using MNMLSTC Flyweight (as well as its limitations) can be found in its documentation.

 MNMLSTC Flyweight is released under the Apache 2.0 License.